-CRC Canadian Aboriginal Ministry Committee
+CRC Canadian Indigenous Ministry Committee

-The Canadian Aboriginal Ministry Committee has the specific role of educating and mobilizing CRC members and congregations to live in reconciled relationships as covenant (treaty) people before our Creator with focus on reconciling the relationship between Indigenous people and non-indigenous people in Canada.
+The Canadian Indigenous Ministry Committee has the specific role of educating and mobilizing CRC members and congregations to live in reconciled relationships as covenant (treaty) people before our Creator with focus on reconciling the relationship between Indigenous people and non-indigenous people in Canada.

-The Canadian Aboriginal Ministry Committee works to raise awareness of the shared history and of the present lived reality of Indigenous people in Canada.
+We work to raise awareness of the shared history and of the present lived reality of Indigenous people in Canada.
 In doing so, relationships are built and justice is sought out by advocacy or raising more awareness.